perripez/t1w3-website-from-scratch/README.md

 ### Services Page
 The services page shows services provided by the company with an image and the title of the service

+### About Page
+The about page utilises CSS Grid to show some information about the company